-It encompasses a whole new set of elements – social consciousness, authentic customer relationships and community-centered communication.
+It encompasses a whole new set of elements – social consciousness, authentic customer relationships, and community-centered communication.
 Building and developing your brand involves understanding and implementing new branding trends.
 Don’t have time to read this?
-But still want to implement the latest branding trends into your marketing efforts?
+But still, want to implement the latest branding trends into your marketing efforts?
 Consider working with a digital marketing company.
 Feel free to contact us for a free consultation to see if working with a company is the best route for you.

 Got a minute?
-Then here are 10 branding trends your business should be capitalizing on in 2020.
+Then here are the 10 branding trends your business should be capitalizing on in 2020.

 Top 10 Branding Trends for Your Business

 Customers relate to people, not products.
 If they can relate to your brand in a more personalized way, they are more likely to trust it.
 You need to build authentic relationships with customers rather than just trying to sell to them.
 They are looking for a personalized experience.

 Storytelling is an important component of branding.
 Subaru does more than just sell cars in its advertising.
 Each advertisement tells a story about an adventurous lifestyle.
 In one advertisement, a blind artist who works at the Enchanted Hills Camp and Retreat in Napa, California guides sighted people on trails.

 Subaru wanted to find someone who wasn’t just acting the part – they wanted the story to be authentic.
 They know that scenes of him urging people to listen for echoes of whale song and feel the wind will resonate with viewers.

 You need to think about the brand personality you want to project.
 What is your unique voice?
 Your customers need to recognize a human being behind the brand.
 They want to feel a human connection.
 Many businesses automate processes today, but automation cannot dominate.
 Mixing it with personalization is vital.